Ready to grab 2019 by the horns? Then this list of the best events taking place across Leeds will come in very handy indeed…

 Back for 2019, Leeds Indie Food is the perfect excuse to try the city’s independent food and drink.
 Hundreds of bars, cafes and restaurants get involved every year – and they never fail to amaze us with their creativity and skill.
 From exhibitions made completely out of cake to unique tasting menus, cool collaborations and huge street food festivals – you need to get involved.

-Leeds Indie Food takes place at venues across Leeds in May 2019.
+Leeds Indie Food takes place at venues across Leeds from Thursday 9th to Monday 27th May 2019.

 Aida is one of the most famous operas of all time.
 This heart-wrenching tale of star-crossed lovers will transport you to a world at war – Aida has fallen in love with an enemy general, but when he’s chosen to lead a new assault, she’s forced to choose between betraying their love and betraying her country.
 Set to Giuseppe Verdi’s beautiful, affecting score, this concert staging of Aida at Leeds Town Hall is simply unmissable.